officialcjunior/officialcjunior.github.io/content/tweets.md

 - "the more you build, the more you have to pay to maintain": [Link](https://twitter.com/Noahpinion/status/1731765206265864689)
 - "Things around you weren't just always there; people made them happen": [Link](https://twitter.com/collision/status/1529452415346302976?t=oTqPyZ_Eabytnd-gw0opyw)
 - What people want: automation, plants, sunlight, family: [Link](https://twitter.com/__drewface/status/1473684287648055309?s=20&t=z1wRwdmlyNf3owPQcj1KNQ)
+- All advice is context dependent: [Link](https://x.com/visakanv/status/1090128599603044352?s=20)
+- Good generalists ask "what is nobody else doing?"
+(Related to: what is worth doing?): [Link](https://twitter.com/pronounced_kyle/status/1696939771111813169)

 ---
 ## My bookmarks
 - Milan Cvitkovic – Things you're allowed to do (and can do in life): [Link](https://milan.cvitkovic.net/writing/things_youre_allowed_to_do/)
 - Alexey Guzey – What Should You Do with Your Life?
 Directions and Advice: [Link](https://guzey.com/personal/what-should-you-do-with-your-life/#cold-emails-and-twitter)
 - Moxie Marlinkspike (Founder of Signal) – Career Advice: [Link](https://moxie.org/2013/01/07/career-advice.html)
+- Ben Kuhn – You don’t need to work on hard problems: [Link](https://www.benkuhn.net/hard/)
 - Dan Luu – 95%-ile isn't that good: [Link](https://danluu.com/p95-skill/)
 - Paul Graham – Superlinear Returns: [Link](http://paulgraham.com/superlinear.html)
 - Paul Graham – Life is Short: [Link](http://paulgraham.com/vb.html)